-How much does an ITSM tool cost?
+How much should an ITSM tool cost?

-What does an ITSM tool cost?
+What should an ITSM tool cost?
 Although this is a complicated question to answer, because there are so many factors to weigh up, I will do my best to give you some general guidelines.

 If you’re looking for IT Service Management software, then you’ll have a lot of boxes to check before getting in touch with prospective vendors or subscribing to a paid plan.

 You’ll want to find out all available features, see some customer proof, user experiences, reviews and know how much customer support there is.

 But before spending valuable time and resources comparing tools and making a shortlist of the ones you like best, there’s an elephant in the room we need to deal with first: can you afford to look at ITSM software in the first place?